-- Following a steady downward trend, social housing sales increased over the last three years with 3 per cent more sales in 2012-13 than in 2011-12.
-However, this varied across landlord type, with local authority sales up by 24 per cent on the previous year, whilst the sale of registered social landlords (RSL) dwellings was down by 2 per cent.
+- Following a steady downward trend, social housing sales have increased over the last four years and during 2013-14 there were 3 per cent more sales than in 2012-13.
+However, this varied across landlord type, with local authority sales up by 72 per cent on the previous year, whilst the sale of RSL dwellings was down by 20 per cent.

-- Between 1 April 2012 and 31 March 2013, a total of 426 socially rented dwellings were transferred into the private sector through the sale of 104 local authority dwellings and 322 RSL dwellings, via Right to Buy and other schemes.
+- Between 1 April 2013 and 31 March 2014, a total of 438 social rented and non social rented dwellings were transferred into the private sector through the sale of 179 local authority dwellings and 259 RSL dwellings, via Right to Buy, Right to Acquire and other schemes.